MPottsOConnor/Projects/README.md

 - Please see ->NewConsole->ConsoleApplication1-> 'signaturexmlwrapper.cs, Program.cs and compinfo.cs to see how the crack was done.
 - Another crack was also achieved by decompiling the assembly code and removing the check for the registration.
 Unfortunately I cannot seem to find this crack anymore.

+Please note that I did not design the original windows app, nor its security.